OasisDigital/angular-material-search-select/CONTRIBUTING.md

 # Contributing

-Contribute in the usual way, by opening issues, or treating PRs.
+Contribute in the usual way, by opening issues, or creating PRs.

 # Notes for project owner